 Leigh Selting, Department Head

 Theatre and Dance at the University of Wyoming offers students an excellent opportunity to participate in all aspects of theatre and dance arts.
 Auditions for productions are open to all qualified students within the university regardless of major or college.
 The production program provides opportunities for students to participate in technical theatre stage crews, set construction, costuming, lighting and sound.
 There are also opportunities to perform dance, drama, musicals and operas.
 Playwriting, screen writing, directing and choreography are available through upper-division courses.
-The Fine Arts Center contains a proscenium theatre, an experimental theatre, an acting for the camera studio and a dance studio, plus full support facilities for scene and costume construction.
+The BCPA contains a proscenium theatre, an experimental theatre, a thrust theatre, an acting for the camera studio and two dance studios, plus full support facilities for scene and costume construction.
 Full-time university students may purchase tickets through the Fine Arts Ticket Office at a greatly reduced price.

 1426 E. Flint, (307) 766-5179